Jasmine Sanders Shares Steamy Behind-The-Scenes Clips From Upcoming ‘Sports Illustrated Swimsuit Issue’

 She has been titillating her 3.9 million devoted followers recently with teaser photos from the anxiously-awaited 2020 Sports Illustrated Swimsuit Issue, which will be available online and on newsstands next Tuesday, July 21.

-According to her “Meet Your Cover Model” interview on the Sports Illustrated Swimsuit website, SI fans were introduced to the gorgeous model in 2019 after she was awarded the coveted “Rookie of the Year” position.
+According to her “Meet Your Cover Model” interview on the Sports Illustrated Swimsuit Issue website, readers were introduced to the gorgeous model in 2019 after she was awarded the coveted “Rookie of the Year” position.

-This season, she’ll grace two of the covers, as well as posing for multiple other shoots for the 2020 publication.
+This season, Jasmine will grace two of the covers and pose for multiple other shoots for the 2020 publication.

-Her post was comprised of a still image and two brief video clips.
-The initial photo appears to be the final, stunning result of the action happening in the behind-the-scenes recordings that followed.
+Her post included a still image and two brief videos.
+The initial photo appears to be the stunning result of the action happening in the behind-the-scenes recordings that followed.

-Jasmine credited Yu Tsai in the caption, a renowned celebrity photographer who has shot prolifically for the acclaimed publication, and mentioned how much she adored working with him.
+In the caption, Jasmine credited Yu Tsai, a renowned celebrity photographer who has frequently taken pictures for the acclaimed publication, and mentioned how much she adored working with him.

 Her crisp white bikini perfectly accentuated her athletic physique and gorgeous caramel complexion.
 The top had tiny triangle cups that left most of her pert, smooth breasts exposed.
 The wide straps wrapped around her chiseled shoulders and incredibly defined torso.

-The bottom had a a thick waistband that hugged her slender abs just below her navel, with a Brazilian backside that revealed most of her incredible derriere and all of her long, toned thighs.
+The bottom had a thick waistband that hugged her slender abs just below her navel, with a Brazilian backside that allowed her to reveal most of her incredible derriere, as well as her long, toned thighs.

-Jasmine posed seemingly effortlessly against the deep earthy tones of a rock face.
+Jasmine seemed to have posed effortlessly against the deep earthy tones of a rock face.
 She had an elegant and relaxed countenance, bending and balancing her body against the porous, mossy surface with a dancer’s grace.